Schillings/SwordPhish/README.md

 SUBJECTPROPERTY | Subject of SwordPhish reports ACTIONPROPERTY | What to do after a user reports an e-mail.
 0 = Just send the report, 1 = Report and move the e-mail to "Junk", 2 = Report and delete the e-mail from the user's Inbox.

-For example: `msiexec /i Schillings.SwordPhish.Installer.msi RECIPIENTPROPERTY="reports@mysoc.com" ACTIONPROPERTY=2`
+For example: `msiexec /i Schillings.SwordPhish.x86.msi RECIPIENTPROPERTY="reports@mysoc.com" ACTIONPROPERTY=2`

 To make your life easier for reporting it is recommended to set the recipient address to a ticketing system.